th7mo/th7mo.com/style-guide.md

 For example: "Execute the following command:" instead of "Run the following command:".

 **Directory**:
-Use directory instead of folder for naming directories.
+Use the term directory instead of folder.

 ## Formatting

-Every Markdown file must be written in `lowercase-kabab-case`.

 Use the rules described in the [Markdown Workflow](/markdown-workflow.md).

+Every Markdown file name must be written in `lowercase-kabab-case`.

 Start the document with a heading 1 (`#`) with the name of the Markdown file.
 Use spaces instead of slashes and capitalize the first character.